vasco-santos/hash-stream-infra-poc-server/README.md

 # hash-stream-infra-poc-server

-[Hash Stream](https://github.com/vasco-santos/hash-stream) infra deployment PoC for [hash-stream] built on a Node.js HTTP server with [Hono](https://hono.dev/).
+Infra deployment PoC for [hash-stream] Server implementing the [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) built on a Node.js HTTP server with [Hono](https://hono.dev/).

 ## Getting Started

-This repo contains a lightweight HTTP server that can be deployed to run an IPFS Trustless Gateway relying on [hash-stream].
+This repo contains a lightweight HTTP server that can be deployed to run an [IPFS Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) relying on [hash-stream].

 This repo setup relies on the following Index and Pack stores in the file system: